 The day after I watched Deadpool, I changed my phone theme to reflect my latest fan obsession.
 I wasn’t sure if I would like Deadpool, but wow, that movie blew me away.
 What a fun ride!
 So, of course, I switched out my phone wallpaper for a pic of Deadpool sitting on the overpass, coloring a picture of his sworn enemy, while waiting for said enemy’s entourage to show up for a smackdown.

 But what movie ringtone could I use that would match a Deadpool phone wallpaper?
 The movie didn’t have any memorable orchestral theme, but one song in particular stood out: “Shoop,” by Salt ‘n’ Pepa.
 I get why Deadpool loves that song, because it’s always been one of my favorites.
 “Shoop” has a bouncy beat.
 It’s fun and a little bit naughty.
 (Although, Deadpool is a lot naughty.)
-“Shoop” is so much fun, I’ve missed quite a few phone calls while I’ve been busy gettin’ my groove on.
+“Shoop” is so much fun, I missed quite a few phone calls while I was busy gettin’ my groove on.

-So, my current phone wallpaper and movie ringtone looks a little something like this.
+So, my phone wallpaper and movie ringtone looked a little something like this.

 Star Wars: The Force Awakens